+'''

 invocation: "java {jar} -D{class_name} -Dexec.arguments='@args'"

+'''

-• (deprecated) bin: The executable used to run the sample.
+- chdir: The working directory to be in before invoking the sample. - (deprecated) bin: The executable used to run the sample.
 The sample path and arguments are appended to the value of this tag to form the command line that the tester runs.